Spar (South Africa): History

 In January 2024, Spar announced that it was partnering with suburb-specific delivery providers, including KasiD in Tembisa and Delivery Ka Speed in Mamelodi and Hamanskraal, to facilitate Spar 2U home delivery in townships (traditionally underserved by such offerings).

 In February 2024, South African commercial bank FNB partnered with Spar, so that the former's clients would begin earning eBucks rewards points for shopping at Spar.

+In January 2025, Spar completed the sale of its Polish business as part of a broader strategy to optimize its portfolio and focus on its core markets.
+The business was sold to Polish wholesale and distribution company Specjał for approximately R185 million.

 In May 2025, Spar launched Spar Mobile, a mobile virtual network operator (MVNO), which operates on MTN's network.
 Spar Mobile was developed in partnership with megsApp, another MVNO that operates using MTN's infrastructure.

 The company linked the MVNO's data packages to its rewards program.
 At the time, Spar said South Africa's airtime and data market was estimated to be worth R100 billion annually, with 86% of transactions being prepaid.

 In June 2025, Spar's CEO Max Oliva resigned, after having been with the business for three decades.

 In July 2025, Spar partnered with Uber Eats to facilitate home delivery of Spar and tops! at Spar items via the Uber app.

 In September 2025, the group announced it had sold its Swiss business for R1 billion, and was planning on selling its UK company as well, in order to focus on South African retail.

 In the same month, Spar launched its chain of pet stores.
-Operating under the new Pet Storey brand, the first outlet opened in Boksburg, with 30 more planned before the end of 2025.
+Operating under the new Pet Storey brand, the first outlet opened in Boksburg.
+The store was originally part of local company Petmasters, and was rebranded to Pet Storey.
+At the launch, Spar confirmed it had plans to expand the brand to between 25 and 30 stores by the end of 2025, and a minimum of 100 stores by the end of 2026.

+The company was the third entrant into the pet store retail chain sector in SA, after its larger competitors Absolute Pets and Petshop Science, which are both also owned by local supermarket companies.
+When the first Pet Storey outlet opened, competing major South African retail chain Woolworths' subsidiary, Absolute Pets had a total of 180 stores, and retail chain Checkers' subsidiary Petshop Science had 144 locations.
+Retail chain Food Lover's Market had also begun rolling out independent VetsMart stores.